 want to write, they can use voice to text software on a computer or just record their voice.
 Or

 they can dictate to someone else—like you—on the phone.

 Here at The Hamlets at Penticton, we will do everything we can to help our resident seniors

 weather the COVID-19 storm.
 We hope these tips will also help any seniors that you know who

 may be struggling with social isolation.

-The Hamlets at Penticton is a supportive, residential-care and assisted-living community in the
+The Hamlets at Penticton is a supportive, long term care and assisted-living community in the

 beautiful Okanagan area of BC.
 In a compassionate environment based on the tenets of